-- A. (text unchanged) - B. Criminal Background Check Requirements for an Applicant Located in this State.
-The Board shall require [the following information from] the designated representative and the immediate supervisor of the designated representative at the applicant's place of business as part of the [initial] application for a permit to submit to the Central Repository and the Federal Bureau of Investigation: - (1) [Two complete sets of legible fingerprints taken on forms] Electronically or digitally captured fingerprints at approved electronic fingerprint locations approved by the Director of the Central Repository [and the Director of the Federal Bureau of Investigation]; - (2)-(3) (text unchanged) - B-1.
-Criminal Background Check Requirements for an Applicant Located Outside this State. - (1) The Board shall require the designated representative and the immediate supervisor of the designated representative at the applicant's place of business as part of the application for a permit to submit to a criminal history records check by the applicant's state of residence, in accordance with the laws of the applicant's state of residence. - (2) The criminal history records check shall consist of: - (a) A state criminal history records check for the applicant's state of residence; and - (b) A national criminal history records check. - (3) The designated representative and the immediate supervisor of the designated representative of an applicant shall request the appropriate entity in the applicant's state of residence to forward the results of the criminal history records check to the Board and the applicant. - C. (text unchanged) - D. The Board may not issue an initial or renewal wholesale distributor permit to an applicant unless the Board or its designee:
+A. (text unchanged)

+B. Criminal Background Check Requirements for an Applicant Located in this State.
+The Board shall require [the following information from] the designated representative and the immediate supervisor of the designated representative at the applicant's place of business as part of the [initial] application for a permit to submit to the Central Repository and the Federal Bureau of Investigation:

+(1) [Two complete sets of legible fingerprints taken on forms] Electronically or digitally captured fingerprints at approved electronic fingerprint locations approved by the Director of the Central Repository [and the Director of the Federal Bureau of Investigation];

+B-1.
+Criminal Background Check Requirements for an Applicant Located Outside this State.

+(1) The Board shall require the designated representative and the immediate supervisor of the designated representative at the applicant's place of business as part of the application for a permit to submit to a criminal history records check by the applicant's state of residence, in accordance with the laws of the applicant's state of residence.
+(2) The criminal history records check shall consist of:
-- (1) [Conducts] If the applicant holds prescription drugs or devices, conducts a physical inspection of the applicant's place of business, including any facility of the applicant; - (2)-(4) (text unchanged) - E. Surety Bond. - (1)-(2) (text unchanged) - (3) [The] An applicant shall submit the following documentation to verify the applicant's annual gross receipts in the State are less than \$10,000,000 for the previous tax year: - (a) A federal tax return[, if the applicant's total annual gross receipts within or without the State are less than \$10,000,000]; or - (b) An annual sales report specifying the sales of prescription drugs and devices in the State audited by a certified public accountant[, if the applicant's total annual gross receipts within or without the State are \$10,000,000 or more]. - (4) (text unchanged) - (5) [A single surety bond shall cover all facilities operated by the applicant in the State] An applicant shall obtain a surety bond for each facility. - (6) A single surety bond may cover all facilities operated by the applicant within this State. - F.-l. (text unchanged) - J. Information and qualification requirements for obtaining a permit under this regulation, beyond that required by federal law, does not apply to a manufacturer who distributes its own prescription: - (1) Drugs approved by the U.S. Food and Drug Administration; or - (2) Devices that are approved or authorized by the U.S. Food and Drug Administration.

-ALL NEW
+() The criminal history records check shall consist of:

+(a) A state criminal history records check for the applicant's state of residence; and

+(b) A national criminal history records check.

+(3) The designated representative and the immediate supervisor of the designated representative of an applicant shall request the appropriate entity in the applicant's state of residence to forward the results of the criminal history records check to the Board and the applicant.

+(4) If the appropriate entity in the applicant's state of residence is unable to forward the results of the criminal history records check, then the designated representative and the immediate supervisor of the designated representative of an applicant shall ensure that the results of the criminal history records check are forwarded to the Board in a manner approved by the Board.

+C. (text unchanged)

+D. The Board may not issue an initial or renewal wholesale distributor permit to an applicant unless the Board or its designee:

+(1) [Conducts] If the applicant holds prescription drugs or devices, conducts a physical inspection of the applicant's place of business, including any facility of the applicant;

+E. Surety Bond.

+(3) [The] An applicant shall submit the following documentation to verify the applicant's annual gross receipts in the State are less than \$10,000,000 for the previous tax year:

+(a) A federal tax return[, if the applicant's total annual gross receipts within or without the State are less than \$10,000,000]; or

+(b) An annual sales report specifying the sales of prescription drugs and devices in the State audited by a certified public accountant[, if the applicant's total annual gross receipts within or without the State are \$10,000,000 or more].

+(4) (text unchanged)

+(5) [A single surety bond shall cover all facilities operated by the applicant in the State] An applicant shall obtain a surety bond for each facility.

+(6) A single surety bond may cover all facilities operated by the applicant within this State.

+F.-I. (text unchanged)

+J. Information and qualification requirements for obtaining a permit under this regulation, beyond that required by federal law, does not apply to a manufacturer who distributes its own prescription:

+(1) Drugs approved by the U.S. Food and Drug Administration; or

+(2) Devices that are approved or authorized by the U.S. Food and Drug Administration.